akx/afsp-mirror/README.txt

   - AIFF-C sound files
   - Text audio files (with header)

-The AFsp routines are covered by copyright, see the file "Copying" for details of the distribution conditions.
+The AFsp routines are covered by copyright, see the file "Licence" for details of the distribution conditions.

-AFsp-v10r0.tar.gz
+AFsp-v10r2.tar.gz
 http://www-MMSP.ECE.McGill.CA/MMSP/Documents/

 =============
+Changes in v10r2
+- FiltAudio updated to show the number of samples in the output file header
+- Executables for Cygwin, Linux, Win32, Win64
+Changes in v9r1
+- Simplified BSD License
-Changes in v10r0
+- Fix Makefile for PQevalAudio to apply mostlyclean to subdirectories Changes in v10r0
 - Added new audio file types and data
   - AIFF-C-sowt PCM sound files for reading and writing